Last updated: January 6, 2025

 Myth 3: Hoof Care is Only Necessary When Shoes are Involved

-Myth 4: Only Horses That Travel Need to Be Vaccinated
+Myth 4: Only Traveling Horses Need Vaccinations

 Myth 5: Giving Water to a Hot Horse Will Cause Him to Colic